marcelbirkner/docker-ci-tool-stack/README.md

 > For production I use a configuration management tool like Ansible to provision all docker containers and store passwords and keys in ansible vault.
 > See https://www.slideshare.net/MarcelBirkner/continuous-delivery-in-enterprise-environments-using-docker-ansible-and-jenkins

+# Docker CI Toolstack screencast

+You can watch a short video that shows most features of this demo, without having to install docker.

 [![Docker CI Toolstack screencast](screenshots/youtube-preview.png)](https://www.youtube.com/watch?v=lD5u22q6lgs&feature=youtu.be "Docker CI Toolstack screencast")